Choosing a rebranding agency to work with on your company’s rebranding project can be a tricky task.

 I’d skip past them, and see who’s coming up organically.
 They’re normally more relevant!

 Decide whether proximity matters to you.
 Covid changed the world, making it smaller than ever, so this is completely your call.

-- Do you imagine needing an excessive amount of face to face time?
-(Most agencies will travel anyway)
+- Do you imagine needing an excessive amount of face to face or workshop time? (most agencies will travel anyway)

 - Is local knowledge a factor in the success of your rebranding project?

 If not, then you can work with anyone, anywhere.
 Your options of a rebranding agency are officially wide open!

 Unless you’re a local business targeting local people (yes, that’s a League of Gentlemen reference) – then it’s probably not a big consideration.